Consumers like to know the value they'd get from a product or service before making a purchase.

 - Set customers up for success with a good welcome email or onboarding email series.

-- Highlight important features with in-app prompts and notifications
+- Highlight important features with in-app prompts and notifications.

-- Answer any potential questions with a comprehensive product knowledge base
+- Answer any potential questions with a comprehensive product knowledge base.

-- Create an additional layer of support with a dedicated customer service team
+- Create an additional layer of support with a dedicated customer service team.

-- Share tips and inspiration with new users by sending out a newsletter
+- Share tips and inspiration with new users by sending out a newsletter.

 4. Remind users to upgrade at every turn.

-- Upgrade calls-to-action in your onboarding and support messages
+- Upgrade calls-to-action in your onboarding and support messages.

 5. Take a more hands-on approach to inside sales.

 Creating an inside sales team can be another excellent way to get more out of a freemium acquisition model and increase freemium conversion rate for enterprise-level B2B products.

-To create an effective inside sales strategy for your freemium product, you need to find a way to effectively identify high-priority leads so that your inside sales team can follow up with them directly.
-There are two ways that you can do this:
+To create an effective inside sales strategy for your freemium product, you need to effectively identify high-priority leads so your team can follow up with them directly.

 - Once a lead reaches a certain score, you can further qualify them with an automated process to gauge interest in upgrading, as well as revenue potential.
 From there, you can decide at what point your inside sales team should intervene.

-- For example, you can look for potential enterprise leads who might be using your product in a tangential way (e.g. a regional sales office using your tool at a massive multinational organization).
+- For example, you can look for potential enterprise leads that might be using your product tangentially (e.g., a regional sales office using your tool at a massive multinational organization).

 To learn more, read about the different stages of the SaaS customer lifecycle next.